OpenData-tu/documentation/07-Database.md

 source1 + source2 + source3 = 6 shards
 ```
-By using those two optimitzations, we were able to reduce the number of requeseted shard to 6, which means a total reduction of 96.2%.
+By using those two optimizations, we could reduce the number of requested shard to 6, which means a total reduction of 96.2%.

 This was just a naive example.
-In reality the reduction should even be much higher, with a growing number of data sources.
+The reduction should even be much higher in a production environment, with a growing number of data sources.
-Let's say we have allready 100 data sources and we can limit a request to just two of those for example because the requested messuremnt it
+Let's say we have already 100 data sources and we can limit a request to just two of those for example because the requested measurement it
 provided just by those two, the saving of network traffic and workload would be immense.

 ## Implementation Details API

 ### Overview

-As for the API it was important for us to provide a solution which is easy to scale via a loadbalancing, for example with an nginx instace as an entry point for the user of our system.
+As for the API, it was important for us to provide a solution which is easy to scale via a load balancing, for example with an nginx instance as an entry point for the user of our system.
 That means, those instances need to be stateless.
-For that and because it is basicly a standard we use a REST interface to provide access to our data-collection.
+For that and because it is basically a standard we use a REST interface to provide access to our data-collection.

 ### Architecture and Technology

-As base technology we use nodejs, which is is easy to use JavaScript runtime based on Chrome's V8 JavaScript engine.
-It allows a fast interation pace and needs just minimal preparation to develop server instances with.
+As base technology, we use nodejs, which is easy to use JavaScript runtime based on Chrome's V8 JavaScript engine.
+It allows a fast iteration pace and needs just minimal preparation to develop server instances with.

 ![image-title-here](images/07_API_Architecture.png)

 The API implementation consists of three parts.
 1. Route: defines all routes and parses all parameters to be used in our system
-2. Meta: connects to the management database and requests all necessary data (this part is prepared, but connection actually not implemented yet)
+2. Meta: connects to the management database and requests all necessary data (this part is prepared, but connection not implemented yet)
-3. elastic: does everything Elastic Search specific and could actually be replaced by an other database connection if the database would be replaced for example.
+3. elastic: does everything Elastic Search specific and could be replaced by another database connection if the database would be replaced for example.

 ### REST APIs

-The REST API currently constists of three End Points:
+The REST API currently consists of three End Points:

 **1. GET /api/sources/**